-Patients like Salma benefit from the center’s multidisciplinary medical and surgical evaluation and care, which involves orthopedics, pulmonology and general surgery, along with consultations by neurosurgery, gastroenterology, nutrition and other services.
+Patients like Salma benefit from the Center’s multidisciplinary medical and surgical evaluation and care, which involves orthopedics, pulmonology and general surgery, along with consultations by neurosurgery, gastroenterology, nutrition and other services.

-The center also employs the most advanced diagnostic imaging, including dynamic lung MRI, a technique pioneered at CHOP that allows clinicians to see the precise movements of a patient’s lungs and breathing muscles.
+The Center also employs the most advanced diagnostic imaging, including dynamic lung MRI, a technique pioneered at CHOP that allows clinicians to see the precise movements of a patient’s lungs and breathing muscles.

 Like the more than 120 other families from the Middle East who have come to CHOP for care over the past year, Salma’s family worked closely with the Hospital’s International Patient Services staff, who assist with visas, travel logistics and accommodations, arrange for medical interpreters, and help families feel right at home at CHOP — and in Philadelphia.

-To stabilize the curve in Salma’s spine and to expand her chest to help her lungs grow, Campbell performed a VEPTR implantation in October 2011.
-He implanted two vertical expandable prosthetic titanium ribs (VEPTR) from Salma’s ribs to her pelvis, which will allow her chest to expand so she can breathe more easily.
-He also added bone graft to stabilize her spine long term.
+To stabilize the curve in Salma’s spine and to expand her chest to help her lungs grow, Dr. Campbell performed a VEPTR implantation in October 2011.
+He implanted two vertical expandable prosthetic titanium ribs (VEPTR) from Salma’s ribs to her pelvis, which allow her chest to expand so she can breathe more easily.
+He also added a bone graft to stabilize her spine long term.

-Campbell invented the VEPTR device, one of several “growth-sparing” options CHOP offers for children with thoracic insufficiency syndrome and early-onset scoliosis.
+Dr. Campbell invented the VEPTR device, one of several “growth-sparing” options CHOP offers for children with thoracic insufficiency syndrome and early-onset scoliosis.

 The device, which is often the best option for TIS patients who have chest wall deformities, allows the ribs, spine and lungs to expand and grow and is expanded over time.